Novel Treatment of Emotional Dysfunction in PTSD

 i) monitoring for worsening psychiatric symptoms

 ii) monitoring for side effects from the TMS treatment

-* male and female veterans of Operation Iraqi Freedom or Operation Enduring Freedom (OIF/OEF)
+* male and female law enforcement officers and veterans of Operation Iraqi Freedom or Operation Enduring Freedom (OIF/OEF)

 * between the ages of 18 and 60 years

 * who have a diagnosis of PTSD